nikitavoloboev/data/programming-languages/swift/swift-libraries/swift-libraries.md

 - [Aperture](https://github.com/wulkano/Aperture) - Record the screen on macOS.
 - [AboutThisApp](https://github.com/hexedbits/AboutThisApp) - Standard, customizable "About This App" panel for any Mac app.
+- [LaunchAtLogin](https://github.com/sindresorhus/LaunchAtLogin) - Add "Launch at Login" functionality to your macOS app in seconds.
+- [Preferences](https://github.com/sindresorhus/Preferences) - Add a preferences window to your macOS app in minutes.
+- [FileWatcher](https://github.com/eonist/FileWatcher) - Monitoring file system changes in macOS.

 ## Web